 As a UX Researcher, I used qualitative research methods to investigate how independent visual artists currently use the internet for financial support.
 I learned about their goals and pain points.
 After data collection was complete, my colleague and I created a web-based prototype that allowed artists to sell their work and to be found by the public to purchase custom art using geo-location.

 User flow model

 We learned that networking locally and word-of-mouth marketing are highly effective for artists generating sales.
 We also learned that using social media is very efficient for creating awareness and networking, and can be efficient for generating sales.
-Self-marketing, management, and targeted audience research appeared to be significant obstacles for Independent Artists.
+Self-marketing, self-management, and market research appeared to be significant obstacles for the artists we spoke to.

 "Forming relationships and building bonds with different artists expand my network."

 "I network proactively in my available surrounding community."

 "I would rather be the maker than promote myself."